 Read your statements regularly, review your transactions, and check for unexpected fees.
 You can also ask your bank how much you've paid in fees each year.
 Last, obtain your credit report for free here: https://www.annualcreditreport.com/index.action You can also obtain reports from ChexSystems and Early Warning System.

 Jim Angleton is the President of Aegis FinServ Corp

+1. Do you think consumers who bank at small region and community banks have a better chance of avoiding predatory practices?
 Good question.
 Community banks under $1.5B do not have the talent or manpower to offer diverse programs/products and rely on 3rd party vendors to provide such services under a private label scenario.
 Larger Community Banks above $1.5B have difficulty with organic growth.
 Therefore they have multiple departments and are self sufficient.
 However, they use different measurement tools plus cost center analysis.
 This can get them into trouble, like [Wells Fargo], by offering small base pay and incentivized structures above certain thresholds of income expectations.
 The answer is yes, but it is qualified by the size of the institutions.
 Lastly, Bank Examiners and Regulators have thinned out and they are overwhelmed when conducting routine examinations.
 When complaints are the reason for examination...they come in as if guns blazing and ready to kick-butt.

+2. How about large institutions?
 The bigger ones, to a certain point are very gamy.
 Regulators are cautious when writing up bigger banks and citing violations.
 They know once they issue their exit memorandum and citations for violation of regs, policy and procedures...they could be sued, challenged by official filing of complaint plus objection to findings.
 They actually are much harsher upon the smaller bank than the big ones.